BirdeeHub/nixCats-nvim/README.md

 You need a minimal python3 nvim ide in a shell, and it was a subset of your previous config?
 Throw some `nixCats("the.category")` at it, and enable only those in a new entry in packageDefinitions.

 Want one that actually reflects lua changes without rebuilding for testing?
-Have 2 of the same `packageDefinitions` with the same categories, except one has wrapRc = false and unwrappedCfgDir set!
+Have 2 `packageDefinitions` with the same categories, except one has wrapRc = false and unwrappedCfgPath set.
+You can install them both!

-It is easy to convert between all 3 starter templates, so do not worry at the start which one to choose, all options will be available to you in both, including installing multiple versions of neovim to your PATH.
+It is easy to convert between all starter templates, so do not worry at the start which one to choose, all options will be available to you in any of them, including installing multiple versions of neovim to your PATH.

 However I suggest starting with the flake standalone and then using the nixExpressionFlakeOutputs template to combine your neovim into your normal system flake when you are ready to do so.